-- 24. In the event of over subscription we will offer places to applicants in this order: - Category 1.
-Children in public care (looked after children) and all previously looked after children premium1

-Category 2.
-Children of employees of Stratford School Academy (see definitions above)
+- 25. In the event of over subscription we will offer places to applicants in this order: - a.
+Category 1: Children in public care (looked after children) and all previously looked after children b.
+Category 2: Children of employees of Stratford School Academy (see definitions above)

-Category 3.
-Children who are eligible for the service
+c.
+Category 3: Children who are eligible for the service premium (additional funding paid annually to schools under section 14 of the Education Act 2002 for the purposes of supporting the pastoral needs of the children of Armed Services personnel)

-Category 4.
-Children who attend a linked primary

-school and who have a sibling at Stratford School Academy who is on our school roll at the time of application.

-Category 5.
-Children who have a sibling at Stratford

-School Academy who is on our school roll

-at the time of application.

-Category 6.
-Children who go to a linked primary
+d.
+Category 4: Children who attend a linked primary school and who have a sibling at Stratford School Academy who is on school roll at the time of application e.
+Category 5: Children who have a sibling at Stratford School Academy who is on school roll at the time of application f.
+Category 6: Children who attend a linked primary school g.
+Category 7: Other children.

-school.

-Category 7.
-Other children

-Tie Breaker.
+Tie breaker

-25. If there are more applications than places available, then all applicants will be allocated a number via a random allocation (lottery) process.
+26. If there are more applications than places available, then all applicants will be allocated a number via a random allocation (lottery) process.
 This number will decide a child's priority within each of the admission criterion set out above.
 It will only be used if there are not enough available places left to accommodate all the applicants falling under that criterion.
 Places will then be offered to applicants in accordance with the randomly allocated number, starting with the lowest number first.
 This process will be independently verified.